toggledbits/GitUpdater/README.md

 Line 2 gets the GitHub release ID of the currently installed version of the plugin.

-Line 3 calls GitUpdater's checkForUpdates() function, passing the GitHub username, repository name, and the release ID determine in line 2.
-The fourth parameter, a boolean called "forceNewest", will always cause checkForUpdates() to indicate that an update should be made to latest GitHub release.
+Line 3 calls GitUpdater's checkForUpdate() function, passing the GitHub username, repository name, and the release ID determine in line 2.
+The fourth parameter, a boolean called "forceNewest", will always cause checkForUpdate() to indicate that an update should be made to latest GitHub release.
-Typically, this should only be set true if the current release ID is not store or otherwise unknown, as is shown here. checkForUpdates() will return two parameters: a boolean indicating updates are available (true), or not (false); and a table containing information about the newest release eligible.
+Typically, this should only be set true if the current release ID is not store or otherwise unknown, as is shown here. checkForUpdate() will return two vallues: a boolean indicating updates are available (true), or not (false); and a table containing information about the newest release eligible.

 Line 4 determines if an update is available, and if so...

-Line 5 performs the update by passing the GitHub username, repository name, and release information table (returned by checkForUpdates()).
-The doUpdate() function itself then returns two parameters.
+Line 5 calls doUpdate() to perform the update, passing the release information table previously returned by checkForUpdate().
+The doUpdate() function itself returns two values.
 The first is a boolean success flag, which if true indicates that the update was completed.
-In this case, the second return value is the ID of the installed release, which the plugin must store so it can use it in subsequent calls to checkForUpdates().
+In this case, the second return value is the ID of the installed release, which the plugin must store so it can use it in subsequent calls to checkForUpdate().
 If the first return value is false (update failed), the second value is an error message indicating the reason for the failure.

 Line 6 determines if the doUpdate() call was successful, and if so...

-Line 7 stores the release ID returned by doUpdate().
+Line 7 stores the release ID returned by doUpdate(), for the benefit of later calls to checkForUpdate().

 Line 8 restarts Luup.
 This is an important step after a successful update, as the new plugin code will not be running until Luup reloads.